 5 Surprising Causes of Inflammation

-Whether it may be acute or chronic, understanding the causes of your inflammation is essential to preventing it and avoiding it leading to more serious problems
+Understanding the causes of your inflammation is essential to preventing it and avoiding other problems it may cause.

 On the other hand, there are types of inflammation that last longer.
 Low grade inflammations are considered to be “of prolonged duration” because they can linger for weeks or even months.